Informatics staff and student expenses guidance

 These additional guidelines provide further clarification as to how the policy is implemented within the School of Informatics.
 They do not override University policy.

 The purpose of the University policy and additional guidance to is to ensure that claimants are reimbursed for expenditure reasonably and properly incurred in the pursuit of the University’s business.
-There is an over-riding expectation on claimants to be prudent in their spending and authorisers are required to be diligent in their review and approval of expenses.
+There is an expectation on claimants to be prudent in their spending and authorisers are required to be diligent in their review and approval of expenses.

 If in doubt about the eligibility of any expenditure then it is advisable to check, in advance, with the authorising signatory.